FreeDSx/LDAP/docs/Server/Schema.md

 cannot express one.
 A loaded schema uses the comparators of the schema it is merged into.

 An attribute keeps its `EQUALITY`, `ORDERING` and `SUBSTR` values even when no rule of that name is registered.
-Filters against such an attribute fall back to byte-exact comparison rather than failing.
+Filters against such an attribute fall back to case-insensitive comparison rather than failing.

 ------------------
 #### SchemaLoadMode